Skip to main content

 1. Fetch the wallet address.
 Call Base MCP get_wallets and use baseAccount.address.

 2. Start login.
-Call Virtuals login_start with that address.
+POST login_start with walletAddress.
 Returns the SIWE message to sign and a nonce valid for 30 minutes.

 3. Sign with Base MCP.
 Call sign with type: "personal_sign" and data: { message: <SIWE message verbatim> }.
 Returns an approvalUrl and requestId.